Cimpress: Acquisitions

 Cimpress has acquired several companies that specialize in online printing and mass customization.

 In November 2011, Cimpress acquired Albumprinter which it later divested in 2017, a company based in Amsterdam, the Netherlands that produces photobooks and Webs, a company based in Silver Spring, Maryland, that enables users to create free websites.

-In 2014 Global printing heavyweight Vistaprint acquired a $25 million minority position in Brazilian web-printing startup Printi.

-In 2014, Cimpress acquired People & Print Group (renamed Printdeal as of January 1, 2015), an online printing company based in Deventer, Netherlands.
-In the same year, it acquired Pixartprinting, an online printing company based in Quarto d'Altino, Italy.
+At the start of 2014, Cimpress announced it had acquired People & Print Group (renamed Printdeal as of January 1, 2015), an online printing company based in Deventer, Netherlands.
+In April of the same year, the company acquired Pixartprinting, an online printing company based in Quarto d'Altino, Italy.
+Later that year in October 2014, Vistaprint acquired a $25 million minority position in Brazilian web-printing startup Printi.
+In 2020, the company acquired a majority stake.

+In December 2016, Cimpress acquired National Pen, a marketer and manufacturer of custom writing instruments.

 Four years later, in 2018, Cimpress acquired BuildASign, an online printing company based in Austin, Texas for $280 million.
 BuildASign will keep its company name as well as its website.

-In 2020, Cimpress acquired majority stake at Brazilian web-printing startup Printi.
-In October 2020 the company acquired online marketplace 99designs based in Melbourne.
+That same year, the company also purchased a majority stake in VIDA & Co., a San Francisco-based company that provides on-demand apparel, accessories, and home decor products.